OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 For all of these data sources, the first step consists of storing the corresponding input files in a temporary directory inside the workspace.
 The default importing controller provides an HTTP API used by the front-end to select which files to import, [predict the format they are in](#formatguesser), provide default importing options for the selected format, preview the project's first few rows with the given options, and finally create the project.

+The importing controller is not used for loading existing projects or importing OpenRefine project archives: the project manager is responsible for both of those.

 Extensions can define other importing controllers to implement other importing flows depending on the data source.
 For instance, importing data from a SQL database requires different steps such as selecting the database and providing a SQL query.
 The
 `database` extension implements such a workflow by providing its own importing controller.